inblockio/aqua-docs/content/en/docs/implementations/reference-architecture.md

+---
+title: "Reference Implementation"
+linkTitle: "Reference Implementation"
+weight: 1
+description: >
+  Explains the technologies selected for the reference implementation and why we selected them.
+---

 Implementation specific architecture documentation for the Aqua Data Vault 'Personal Knowledge Container (PKC)'.
 In this document you will find reasoning as to why certain components were chosen to build this